 The Hoh Rainforest

 We make it to the Hoh Rainforest and decide to take the Hall of Mosses trail and it was incredible.
-The trees, the moss, the ferns everywhere was such a sight to see.
+The trees, the moss, the ferns everywhere were such a sight to see.
 It was so peaceful and beautiful.

 It was close to dinner time and we had to decide whether we wanted to eat dinner at the same Italian restaurant Edward & Bella ate at in Twilight (come on, it’s the novelty of it all!) or go on one more adventure.
 We chose adventure and decided to drive up to Cape Flattery, the Northwesternmost tip of the United States, instead.

 This trip required us to get a different park pass as this land belongs to the Makah Tribe.
 We found one of the stops to get a pass in a general store and made our way up to the top of the cape.
-Once we got to the top, we can see we were 2 of few people up there.
+Once we got to the top, we can see we were 2 of the few people up there.
 To get to the cape, you had to hike through .75 miles of a mix of dirt, boardwalks, and stairs along the trail.
 Once we got to the point we were rewarded with some of the most breathtaking views.
 Our phones thought we were in Canada we were so far north.

 The walk back to the car was eerie as we knew we were all alone.
 Our drive back to the hotel was on a pitch-black country road so it was a little spooky.
 We got back to Port Angeles around 10 pm and all the restaurants were closed since it was a Sunday night so we settled for fast food.
 Did we make the right decision to do this trip last minute?
 Absolutely.